Expertspost · Practical guides, researched and explained

 Seal the gaps sound sneaks through

-Windows are the other big leak, and old single-pane ones are basically open holes for sound.
-You cannot replace them as a renter, but a removable window insert — a clear acrylic panel that presses into the frame with a foam gasket — knocks down a real amount of outside noise and pops out at move-out.
-They are not cheap, but for a bedroom facing a busy street they were the closest thing to a real fix I found that a landlord could not object to.
+Windows are the other major leak, and old single-pane units are nearly open holes for traffic noise.
+The renter-grade fix is a removable window insert — a clear acrylic panel that presses into the frame with a foam gasket and pops out when you move.
+Inserts are not cheap, but for a bedroom facing a busy street they are the closest thing to a real window upgrade a landlord cannot object to.
+None of the sealing steps is dramatic alone; together they stop a one-inch gap from undercutting everything the rugs and curtains do.

 When you cannot block it, cover it

-If I moved into another loud rental tomorrow, here is where my money would go, in order: a thick rug with a real pad, heavy curtains, a door sweep, a packed bookshelf on the shared wall, and a white-noise machine.
-That stack is reversible, moves with me, and made a genuine difference I could measure in hours of sleep.
+Moving into a loud rental tomorrow, this is the spending order with the best evidence behind it: a thick rug with a real pad, heavy curtains, a door sweep, a packed bookshelf on the shared wall, and a white-noise machine.
+Every item is reversible, moves with you, and addresses a specific path the sound takes.